top of page

 Mount Lindesay National Park

-A spectacular trail taking you from the banks of the Denmark River to the summit of Mount Lindesay and back, experience some epic views from the granite summit.
+A spectacular trail taking you from the banks of the Denmark River to the summit of Mount Lindesay and back, experience some epic views from the summit along with excellent wildflowers in spring.

 Bridgetown Jarrah Park